 Sports, remedial and Swedish massage are all types of massage that will improve blood circulation.
 Good circulation of the blood can help to maintain stable energy levels throughout the day.

-The pressure from the strokes used in massage, help to push the blood through areas of congestion in the muscles.
+The pressure from the strokes used in massage, helps to push the blood through areas of congestion in the muscles.
 On the release of the pressure or stroke, new blood can flow in.

-This applying and releasing of pressure also flushes lactic acid from the muscles, supports vascular (artery/vein & lymph vessels) flow activity & thereby the removing of metabolic waste, resulting in improved muscle/tissue functionality.
+This applying and releasing of pressure also flushes lactic acid from the muscles, supports vascular (artery/vein & lymph vessels) flow activity & thereby removing metabolic waste, resulting in improved muscle/tissue functionality.